MBA in Business/Data Analytics

 Eligibility Requirements

-Candidates should obtain at least 50% marks (45% for SC/ST) in the qualifying exam.
-Students aspiring to take admission while appearing for their final year exams can provide a provisional degree with the necessary documents.
+Applicants should score at least 50% (45% for SC/ST) in the qualifying exam.
+Students who wish to secure admission while preparing for final year exams may submit a provisional degree accompanied by necessary documents.

 Entrance Exam